ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 When a client discovers Designated Resolvers, it learns information such as the supported protocols and ports.
-This information is provided in ServiceMode Service Binding (SVCB) records for DNS Servers, although AliasMode SVCB records may be used to direct clients to the needed ServiceMode SVCB record per
+This information is provided in ServiceMode Service Binding (SVCB) records for DNS Servers, although AliasMode SVCB records can be used to direct clients to the needed ServiceMode SVCB record per
 {{!I-D.ietf-dnsop-svcb-https}}.
 The formatting of these records, including the DNS-unique parameters such as "dohpath", are defined by {{!I-D.ietf-add-svcb-dns}}.